allpix-squared/allpix-squared/src/modules/DepositionLaser/README.md

 * `source_position`: a 3D position vector.
 * `beam_direction`: a 3D direction vector.
 * `beam_geometry`: either `cylindrical` or `converging`
-* `beam_waist`: standard deviation of transversal beam intensity distribution at focus.
+* `beam_waist`: the beam waist $w_0$ is a measure of the width of the transversal beam intensity distribution.
+It is defined as the minimal beam width.
+The beam width in turn is defined as the distance between the point of maximum intensity and the point where the intensity drops to $\frac{1}{e^2}$, see [https://en.wikipedia.org/wiki/Gaussian_beam].
+For a Gaussian-distributed intensity, the intensity drops to $\frac{1}{e^2}$, if $x=2\sigma$, see the probability distribution function of the normal distribution, e.g. [https://en.wikipedia.org/wiki/Normal_distribution].
+The beam waist therefore equals $2\sigma$.
 Defaults to 20 um.
 * `focal_distance`: needs to be specified for `converging` beam.
 This distance is *as it would be in air*.
 In silicon, beam shape will effectively stretch along its direction due to refraction and the actual focus will be further away from the source.